kiwiFaL/kiwifal.github.io/_posts/2025-05-18-derived-requirements-in-do-178c.md

 ## You have some Derived Requirements - now what?

-Derived requirements introduce functionality in the software and the overall system which the Systems Engineering team and more importantly the Safety Engineering Team.
-Complex systems are fundamentally based on Functional Safety and adding functions which haven't been assessed by the Safety Engineering team for its failure impact on the Aircraft, Crew or Passengers it could introduce a hazard which requires further mitigation.
+Derived requirements introduce functionality in the software and the overall system which wasn't anticipated by the Systems Engineering team and, more importantly, the Safety Engineering Team.
+Complex systems are fundamentally based on Functional Safety, and adding functions which haven't been assessed by the Safety Engineering team for their failure impact on the Aircraft, Crew, or Passengers could introduce hazards which require further mitigation.

 So all Derived Requirements must be passed back to Systems and Safety Engineering for assessment and ultimately acceptance.
 This is the only role Systems and Safety have in the DO-178C process (see DO-178C objectives A2.2 and A2.5) although not technically inside the DO-178C process as these are passed out of DO-178C process.